sblaripas/thespot-258/Documentation/documentation.md

 #### Initial Request
 **User Prompt:**

 ```
+1. based on this generate a dummy ts file , where i can see orders that have happened from last week until the present date today october 13.2025 ( a  full week duration) show me on each day that has taken place :  different hours, different orders. avoid using  functions , because this is supposed to be a payload.

+2.create the components based on this schema for a restaurant where the waiter can fetch the  orders by table and see the orders and totals etc ... and one that the customers can also see their orders and menu

-i was trying to conclude this ; every client device from the local storage
+3. i was trying to conclude this ; every client device from the local storage
 is a unique client, and each client needs to choose which table is doing an
 order, each table has up to three waiters [ robert , joaquim , ana] .
 every order that the client does , a waiter needs to confirms the order